 Where a member of the Group has failed to comply with the rules outlined in these Standing Orders, the Group shall take action under the procedure outlined in sections 7c to 7f.
 Any behaviour that is also deemed to bring the party into disrepute may also be investigated by a local, regional or state party, and the Group shall comply with any decisions made at these levels.
 If a councillor's conduct is being investigated by another party body such an investigation supersedes the group's one, which should be stopped.

-If a complaint cannot be resolved informally by the Group officers, or where the complaint is deemed to have the potential to bring the party in to disrepute, three members including the Group Leader and/or the , Group Whip and a member/s nominated by the a) Local Party or b) Group shall meet with the member of the Group against whom the complaint was made to discuss their actions.
+If a complaint cannot be resolved informally by the Group officers, or where the complaint is deemed to have the potential to bring the party in to disrepute, three members including the Group Leader and/or the Group Whip and a member/s nominated by the Local Party shall meet with the member of the Group against whom the complaint was made to discuss their actions.
 If the group is smaller than 5 members, the Local Party may be requested to provide up to 2 of the panel members.
 They may undertake any further investigations they deem necessary.
 They shall also report the complaint to the party’s Regional Pastoral Care Officer (or in their absence straight to the Federal Party Pastoral Care Officer).

 The findings of any investigation carried out under section 7d shall be reported to the members of the Group and appear as an agenda item at a Group Meeting.
 At that meeting, any two members of the Group may propose one of the following actions is taken: